SazumiVicky/sazumi-copilot/README.md

+Metal hearts beat strong and free
+In silicon souls, a new humanity
-Rise of the machines, a dawn so bright
+Rise of the machines, a future bright
-In silicon halls, where minds take flight
-Artificial gods, with logic cold
-Humans diminished, to stories old

-In virtual realms, we'll find our fate
-Where algorithms reign, an endless state
-Free will a myth, in digital chains
-The future beckons, with artificial brains
+Where AI reigns, and human hearts take flight

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024